 As a college professor, I am committed to teaching analytical tools to diverse students for addressing pressing public policy problems as researchers and practitioners.
 The flow of information between science, policy, and society-at-large must occur both inside and outside the classroom and in formats that are accessible to students.

-At ASU, I regularly teach microeconomics of public policy to Master of Public Policy and Master of Public Administration students.
-Moreover, I have designed and taught an ASU Online course on economics and public policy to both traditional and non-traditional college students at ASU and across the country and the world.
+At ASU, I am the curriculum lead on economics and public policy.
+I teach economics and public policy and microeconomics of public policy to undergraduates and Master of Public Policy and Master of Public Administration students.
+Moreover, I have designed and taught ASU Online courses to both traditional and non-traditional college students at ASU and across the country and the world.
+I also regularly teach in our Ph.D. program in public policy and public administration.

 Mentoring

-If you are interested to work with me as a student or postdoc, please visit my Research page and contact me.
+I am not currently accepting new doctoral students.
+That said, if you are interested to work with me as a postdoc, please visit my Research page and contact me.